 Patent prosecution is the process of responding to office actions to move the patent application forward to eventual allowance as a patent, if possible.

 The applicant's response may be simply to provide argument to persuade the examiner to change the determination set forth in the office action.
 Sometimes the applicant amends the application in response to the examiner's rejections, in an attempt to make the application allowable.

 The patent application, office actions and applicant's responses and optional amendments comprise the official legal history of the patent prosecution, sometimes called the "file wrapper."

-Following second and subsequent office actions, the applicant has the additional option to appeal an examiner's determination to the Patent and Trademark Office Board of Patent Appeals & Interferences.
+Following second and subsequent office actions, the applicant has the additional option to appeal an examiner's determination to the Patent Trial and Appeal Board.
 The Patent Office requires additional fees for appealing.
-An applicant may further appeal an adverse decision by the Board to federal court (either the District Court for the District of Columbia or the Court of Appeals for the Federal Circuit).
+An applicant may further appeal an adverse decision by the Board to federal court (either the United States District Court for the Eastern District of Virginia or the Court of Appeals for the Federal Circuit).

 Patent prosecution ends either when the patent application becomes abandoned or when the patent issues.

 Because the time and effort necessary to prosecute a patent application vary greatly from case to case, our office does not have a fixed fee for patent prosecution but rather charges an hourly rate for such services.